 I was reading an article on Rock Paper Scissors – an interview with Jesper Kyd, Jack Wall and Jason Graves on the development of game music – but a post in the comments section got me thinking…

 OK – I have to say I’m a fan of orchestral music in games – but I think I’m fairly biased as I’m a composer who appreciates that kinda stuff.
 It’s a series of ‘Oh, I see what you did there… nice one’ moments when I listen to a score.
 For someone who is just a regular gamer – they aren’t applauding the composer’s unique french horn voicing – they are trying to play the damn game, and get immersed.
+One of the games that I play daily is cs:go, I recently found out that you can bet on your favorite professional team at rivalry.gg/matches/csgo-betting.
 This is why I love playing board games with my family, it is much more quite and simple, I could even choose my own music.
 My favorite board games was Scrabble, I would always create words with the help from this Scrabble Word Finder.

 Here’s the comment that got me thinking: